Everything you need to know about airline bereavement fares

 Bereavement fares are special discounted rates offered by airlines to passengers who need to travel due to the death or imminent death of a close family member.
 These fares are designed to provide some financial relief during a time of emotional distress.
 However, it’s important to note that not all airlines offer bereavement fares, and those that do have varying policies and requirements.

 Several major airlines offer bereavement fares to support passengers who need to travel at the last minute.
-Here are some of the airlines that provide these discounts.
+Here are some airlines with bereavement fares.

 Airline